Key takeaways about OSINT tools:

 1. Babel X

-Babel X, powered by Babel Street, is a multilingual, AI-powered OSINT platform that scrapes and analyzes intel from publicly available information (PAI) sources, including social media, blogs, dark web forums, and more.
-Trained to understand 200+ languages, Babel X uses its advanced machine learning algorithms and natural language processing (NLP) capabilities to filter noise from OSINT gathered and translate content into users’ preferred languages.
-It then indexes the data and highlights critical intelligence, optimizing your decision-making.
+Babel X is a multilingual OSINT platform that scrapes and analyzes publicly available information from social media, blogs, and dark web forums.
+The tool uses machine learning and natural language processing to filter noise, translate content across 200+ languages, and surface critical intelligence.
+It indexes findings and highlights what matters most for faster decision-making.

 Features and use cases